 A cheap power strip might protect equipment from power surges, but it does nothing to help when the power goes out and your system comes to a halting crash.
-Read on as we show you how to buy the right battery backup device for your needs.
+For that, you’ll want a battery backup, also known as an uninterruptible power supply (or UPS).

-In order to protect your computer against power supply interruptions you need a battery backup, appropriately named an Uninterruptable Power Supply (UPS).
-UPS units provide a buffer against power supply interruptions ranging from a few minutes to an hour or more depending on the size of the unit.
+In order to protect your computer against power supply interruptions, you need a battery backup.
+UPS units are like power strips that contain a big battery inside, providing a buffer against power supply interruptions.
+This buffer can range from a few minutes to an hour or more depending on the size of the unit.

-If you had been working on a desktop without a UPS unit (the desktop computer equivalent of the notebook computer’s battery) the system would come to an immediate halt.
-Not only would you lose your work but the process imposes unnecessary stress on your machine.
-In all our years of working with computers the vast majority of hardware failures can be directly attributed to the stress hardware components experience during the shut down and startup process (especially if power surges or blackouts are involved).
+Desktop computers, however, don’t have batteries built-in, like laptops do.
+If you had been working on a desktop during that power outage, the system would come to an immediate halt.
+Not only would you lose your work, but the process imposes unnecessary stress on your machine.
+In all our years of working with computers, the vast majority of hardware failures can be directly attributed to the stress hardware components experience during the shut down and startup process (especially if power surges or blackouts are involved).

 A UPS unit would, at minimum even with a very small unit, provide a window of time where your computer could be gracefully shut down or sent into hibernation mode and brought back online once the power outage or other power situation was resolved.
 If the situation is resolved while the UPS unit still has enough battery life remaining, then you can work right through the storm without interruption.
-Even if you’re not in direct attendance of the computer (say the computer in question is your backup server in the basement) you’re still protected as the UPS will communicate with the computer via tether and shut the machine down properly in your absence.
+Even if you’re not sitting right in front of the computer, many UPS units come with software that can detect when the unit switches to battery power, and shut down automatically (and properly) in your absence.

-The UPS market is a very diverse one; you can find UPS units that range from tiny desktop units that supply enough power to keep a lightweight desktop computer running for 10 minutes without wall-supplied power to a walk-in-freezer sized units deployed in data centers to keep an entire bank of servers running through a storm.
+The UPS market is a very diverse one.
+You can find tiny desktop units designed to keep a lightweight desktop computer running for 10 minutes, or walk-in-freezer sized units deployed in data centers to keep an entire bank of servers running through a storm.

-As such it’s possible to spend anywhere from a hundred bucks on a low-end UPS unit to more than you spent on the computer itself for the UPS unit.
+As such, it’s possible to spend anywhere from a hundred bucks on a low-end UPS unit to thousands.
 The most important step in your UPS selection and shopping process is to sit down and chart out your power needs before spending your hard earned cash on gear that is overkill (or worse, underpowered) for your situation.

 The most obvious system would be your desktop computer.
 In our case we have two desktop computers in our home–one in a home office and one in a child’s playroom.

-In addition to the primary computers and auxiliary computers are there other electronic devices that you want to protect from power outages and keep online?
-In our case in addition to the aforementioned computers we also have a cable modem, router, and Wi-Fi node that we would like to protect from power loss.
+In addition to the primary computers and auxiliary computers, are there other electronic devices that you want to protect from power outages and keep online?
+In our case we also have a cable modem, router, and Wi-Fi node that we would like to protect from power loss.
 There isn’t a “graceful shutdown” equivalent for the cable modem, for example, but our particular cable modem is finicky and requires a manual reset after a power outage.
-Attaching it to a nearby UPS unit would add very little overhead to our UPS needs but would make sure those little micro power outages that occur during high winds and summer storms won’t send up scurrying to the data closet to reset the darn thing.
+Attaching it to a nearby UPS unit would add very little overhead to our UPS needs but would make sure those little micro power outages that occur during high winds and summer storms won’t send you scurrying to the data closet to reset the darn thing.

 How Big of a UPS Unit Do I Need?

-How do we calculate the power needs of the system?
+So how can you calculate the power needs of the system?
 The first step is examining the core system and peripherals you wish to keep on in the event of power loss.
 In the case of our home server, we don’t need to calculate the peripheral load because there are no peripherals (it’s a headless server with no power needs beyond that of the hardware directly in the tower).
-On the other hand, our two computers (in the home office and the playroom) do have peripherals like monitors, external hard drives, etc. In the case of a power outage where you’re working at the computer, it’s worthwhile to have the battery also supply the monitor so you can interact with the machine.
+On the other hand, our two computers (in the home office and the playroom) do have peripherals like monitors, external hard drives, and so on.
+In the case of a power outage where you’re working at the computer, it’s worthwhile to have the battery also supply the monitor so you can interact with the machine.
 Don’t neglect to include the power load of peripherals when calculating your needs.

-Let’s start off by determining the power needs of our home server as it is the most simple of our setups.
+Let’s start off by determining the power needs of our home server, as it is the most simple of our setups.
 If you want to be extremely precise with your calculations, you can use a power meter to measure the actual consumption patterns of your devices.
-We outline how to do so in The How-To Geek Guide to Measuring Your Energy Use.

-Regardless of whether you use the less precise or more precise method, you now have a wattage value.
-For our calculation examples we’re going to use 400w as our value.
+Regardless of whether you use the less precise or more precise method, you’ll have a wattage value.
+For our calculation examples, we’re going to use 400w as our value.

 A simple rule-of-thumb calculation you can use to determine how much UPS is as follows: